ciaranmahoney/php/README.md

 The Insightly PHP SDK enables PHP developers to quickly integrate their applications with the Insightly REST API (version 2.1).

+NOTE: works best with PHP version 5.5.x, some users have reported issues with parse errors using older versions of PHP.

 The library handles low level communication, authentication, and encoding to minimize learning curve and debugging overhead for new users.
 The library provides the ability to read/write/delete